openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   A document markup language and document preparation system for the TeX typesetting program.

-  In edX Studio, you can :ref:`Import LaTeX Code`.
+  In edX Studio, you can :ref:`import LaTeX code<Import LaTeX Code>`.

-  You can also create a :ref:`Problem Written in LaTeX`.
+  You can also create a :ref:`problem written in LaTeX<Problem Written in LaTeX>`.